-Currently the Schemes have just under 66,000 members, made up of around 19,000 contributory members and deferred annuitants (eg. members who have elected to receive their entitlements from a future date) and around 46,800 annuitants.
-It is expected that entitlements will continue to be paid by the Fund for the next 60 years or so.
+At 30 June 2012, the Schemes had 64,768 members, made up of 18,130 contributory members and deferred annuitants (eg. members who have elected to receive their entitlements from a future date) and 46,638 annuitants.
+It is expected that entitlements will continue to be paid by the Fund for the next 50 years or so.

 Contributory members contribute a defined percentage of their superable salaries (which may be different to their total remuneration) to the Fund on a regular basis.

 In return, they receive a retiring entitlement based on their average superable salary for the last five years of contributory service, years of service and age at retirement.

 Certain non Government employers contribute the balance of the accruing cost of their employees' retirement entitlements to the Fund.
 The Government, as an employer, meets its share of members' retirement entitlements as they fall due for payment.
-Therefore, the Schemes are only partially funded, with the accumulated employee contributions, investment returns and employer contributions (from non Government employers) being deemed by the Government Actuary to be sufficient to meet 20% of the entitlements at present (21.1% from 1 July 2012).
+Therefore the Schemes are only partially funded, with the accumulated employee contributions, investment returns and employer contributions (from non Government employers) being deemed by the Authority's Actuary to be sufficient to meet 21.1% of the entitlements at present (16.7% from 1 July 2013).

-The actual and projected present values of the Unfunded Past Service Liabilities (UPSLs) of the Fund have been calculated by the Government Actuary in his actuarial valuation, as at 30 June 2011, dated August 2011.
+The actual and projected present values of the Unfunded Past Service Liabilities (UPSL) of the Fund have been calculated by the Authority's Actuary in the actuarial valuation, as at 30 June 2012, dated 7 August 2012.
 The results are set out in Table 5.
-The UPSLs are estimates of the Crown contributions required to meet the past service liabilities of the Fund.
+The UPSL values are estimates of the Crown contributions required to meet the past service liabilities of the Fund.